 m – the DNS lookup time (in milliseconds) as the delta between the start of the request and the completion of the DNS lookup

-To log this parameter for the Dynamic Site Accelerator, Ion Standard, and API Acceleration products, you need to enable the Breadcrumbs behavior in your stream's property configuration.
-See Breadcrumbs in the Property Manager guide.
+To log this parameter, you need to enable the Breadcrumbs behavior in your property.

 If you want to check the caching hierarchy for cacheable objects, use the Cache status and Breadcrumbs fields.
 If cache status returns